PuppyGamingDev/slate/source/index.html.md

 <p><img src="/images/header.png" alt="Puppy Gaming Header"></p>
 Welcome to the modifications documentation for Super Multiplayer Shooter Template.
 I am hoping to hold all the code snippets and written guide for modifications in my videos and also for some more bespoke modifications I have made.
 I also go through some of these modifications in my <a href='https://youtube.com/playlist?list=PLic6mrfW6bq6zmv83T0aaXMnogH9oJild'>YouTube playlist</a> if you find it easier go along with a video

+Donations are always welcome as I don't charge for any of these modifications.
+PayPal - puppygamingdev@gmail.com
+Solana - DvGPrXra1XgXrUY2skBqrvuAxHRCsgiSBndXhKe6HdhK
+BNB(BSC) - 0x3D8ECEB3427AeF8Baf8857b0276C7945ac8dA900
+If you want to donate in another way or not in a monetary way feel free to contact me at puppygamingdev@gmail.com or on Discord *Shiffed#2071*

 # Host Can Restart Game

 This is a very simple modification to enable the game's host to restart the game once it's finished to avoid going back to the Lobby.